Seagate/cloudfuse/STREAMING.md

 ### Disable Caching

-To disable caching and stream straight from Azure Storage, set all stream buffer configuration options to 0.
+To disable caching and stream straight from S3 or Azure Storage, set all stream buffer configuration options to 0.